learnitmyway/learnitmyway/content/post/tdd-example.md

 ---

-_A step by step introduction to Test Driven Development._
+A step by step introduction to Test Driven Development.

 <!--more-->

-Part of my job as a consultant developer involves demonstrating TDD to clients.
-In the past I have used FizzBuzz as an example.
-Depending on the client I like to set up the exercise so that I write the first failing test and then ask someone from the audience to make it pass.
-I then roll off and the same audience member writes a failing test for the next person until the exercise is complete.
-This exercise is not only good for demonstrating TDD but pairing (or maybe mobbing in this case) and continuous integration as well.
+## Background

+This following exercise is based on a TDD workshop that I conducted for a client.

+## Exercise

-I am going to demonstrate TDD by completing
+I am going to demonstrate TDD by completing [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz).
-<a href="https://en.wikipedia.org/wiki/Fizz_buzz" target="_blank" rel="noopener">FizzBuzz</a>.
 I have chosen to show each step in Java because most of my work so far has been in this language.
-However, the same concepts apply to any object oriented language.
-The complete source code can be found on Github in
+However, the same concepts apply to any object-oriented language.
+The complete source code can be found on Github in [Java](https://github.com/DeveloperDavo/fizzBuzz) or [JavaScript](https://github.com/DeveloperDavo/fizz-buzz-js).
-<a href="https://github.com/DeveloperDavo/fizzBuzz" target="_blank" rel="noopener">Java</a> or
-<a href="https://github.com/DeveloperDavo/fizz-buzz-js" target="_blank" rel="noopener">JavaScript</a>.

 The exercise is complete when the following input: